-- 1. The records of the Board shall be kept by the Secretary or agent and shall be made available for public inspection at the Office of the Town Clerk as required by RSA 91-A:4. - 2.
-Minutes of the meetings including the names of Board members, persons appearing before the Board and a brief description of the subject matter shall be open to public inspection within 5 business days after the meeting as required in RSA 91-A:2,II.
+- 1. The records of the board shall be kept by the board's agent and shall be made available for public inspection at the Office of the Town Clerk as required by RSA 91-A:4. - 2.
+Minutes of the meetings including the names of board members, persons appearing before the board and a brief description of the subject matter shall be open to public inspection within five (5) business days after the meeting as required in RSA 91-A:2, II. - 3.
+If an electronic record of the meeting is created using publicly-owned equipment they are "government records" under the Right-to-Know Law and subject to disclosure unless they are exempted from disclosure under some provision of the law.
+Under the Municipal Records Law RSA 33-A:3 these electronic recordings shall be kept until written record of the meeting is approved at a Planning Board meeting.
+As soon as the minutes are approved the electronic record shall be disposed of.
+Under RSA 91-A:4, III-b of the Right-to-Know Law an electronic record is no longer subject to disclosure after it has been initially and legally deleted.